zandrokaki/Arkanoid/README.md

 ### Rules
 The goal is to break all bricks with the ball.
-If the ball can't be catched or if a brick hits the paddle, the player will loose.
+If the ball can't be catched or if a brick hits the paddle, the player will lose.

 #### Mechanics
 - Green zone: the ball speed is increased.